bigscience-workshop/bigscience/jz/crontab/README.md

 ## Permissions

 The scheduler runs with Unix permissions of the person who launched the SLRUM cron scheduler job and so all other SLURM scripts launched by that cron job.

+## TODO

+XXX: need to have a facility to report failures.
+Which is tricky because the job has to run on a SLURM partition that has Internet and that's just `--partition=prepost`